Occupational Therapy & Physiotherapy

 Paediatrics – via GP, Consultants, other healthcare/ Social Care professionals involved in a child’s care.

 Our Therapy staff work all over the hospital therefore answerphones are available to leave a message.
 We unfortunately do not have a main point of contact for the department.
 Contact numbers for all our therapy teams are below.

-Inpatient OT/PT Teams Based at James Paget Hospital
+Inpatient OT/PT Teams based at James Paget University Hospital;

 - Acute Medicine – 01493 452070

 - Cardiology/ Respiratory & Surgery Team – 01493 452070

 - Orthopaedics – 01493 453849

 - Stroke – 01493 453657

 - Pelvic and Health Physiotherapy Team – 01493 452378

 - Rheumatology Occupational Therapy Outpatients - 01493 453123